jborrel00/Arduino-Database-Writer-proto/README.md

 Arduino-Database-Writer-proto
 =============================

-Takes a python hex serial output and stores it in an array, to be used to write info onto a nfc card
+--Takes a python hex serial output and stores it in an array, to be used to write info onto a nfc card
 ====================================================================================================

 This program works in conjuction with the pydatabsemanager_test.py file.
 Which looks through the MySQL database